Flood Planning and Recovery

 - Do not move rail cars until released by the Union Pacific Mechanical Department.

-- Report impacted rail cars by logging a Service Issue (user ID and password required) and choose Issue Not Listed as the case reason.
+- Report impacted rail cars by opening a case in Case Management (user ID and password required) and choose Issue Not Listed as the case reason.

 Schedule a Rail Car Inspection